dwavesystems/dwave-ocean-sdk/docs/quantum_research/qpu_reformulating.rst

 Ocean software provides generic quadratic-model generators.

-This example shows how you can use a
-:std:doc:`dimod <oceandocs:docs_dimod/sdk_index>` BQM generator for a problem that includes a constraint :math:`n \choose k`, which requires that exactly :math:`k` of :math:`n` variables be selected.
+This example shows how you can use a :ref:`dimod <index_dimod>` BQM generator for a problem that includes a constraint :math:`n \choose k`, which requires that exactly :math:`k` of :math:`n` variables be selected.
 The :func:`dimod.generators.combinations` function builds a BQM that is minimized when exactly :math:`k` of its variables equal 1.